-First name: North Clayton

-Last name: Cardinals

-- Approximate size of booth is 48" wide, 48" deep, and 48" high.
-Entry tag must be attached to booth. - The current year's theme used be used.
+- BOOTH entry ONLINE ONLY-ENTER under the group name and completely fill out online entry form First name: North Clayton Entering name of group example: Last name: Cardinals - Approximate size of booth is 48" wide, 48" deep, and 48" high.
+Entry tag must be attached to booth. - The current year's theme must be used.
 Club or organization name in booth display is required.
-There are a limited number of booths available, and they will be distributed as the entries are received. - Each club or organization is allowed one booth.
+There are a limited number of • booths available, and they will be distributed as the entries are received. - Each club or organization is allowed one booth.
 If additional booths are requested, they will be distributed as available.
-Only one booth will be placed and only one premium will be awarded.
+Only one . booth will be placed and only one premium will be awarded.
 It must be stated on the entry tag which booth is to be judged and which booths are for educational purposes only. - Only clubs and organizations are eligible to enter booths.
 There is no entry fee for booths.
-To enter a booth, clubs must complete online entry form. - Each booth should explain the educational efforts of the organization. - ALL staples must be removed from booths at the end of the fair or no premium will be awarded. - Booths will be judged on the following basis:
+To enter a booth, clubs must complete online entry form. - Each booth should explain the educational efforts of the organization. - ALL staples must be removed from booths at the end of the fair or no premium will be awarded. - Booths will be judged on the following basis: •